vohai2003/hdp_data_tutorials/tutorials/hdp/analyzing-social-media-and-customer-sentiment-with-apache-nifi-and-hdp-search/tutorial.md

 Then we are going to add a collection called "tweets"

+The arguments passed to `solr create` command have the following significance:

+- `-c`: indicates the name
+- `-d`: is the config directory
+- `-s`: is the number of shards
+- `-rf`: is the replication factor
+- `-p`: is the port at which Solr is running

 ~~~bash
 /opt/lucidworks-hdpsearch/solr/bin/solr create -c tweets -d tweet_configs -s 1 -rf 1 -p 8983
 ~~~

-> Note: Here -c indicates the name
--d is the config directory
--s is the number of shards
--rf is the replication factor
--p is the port at which Solr is running

 ![add collection tweets](assets/images/add_collection_tweets_sentiment_analysis.png)